 Detractors: not dangerous enough to be considered enemies, detractors are people who nonetheless have a bone to pick with a character, their actions, or even just their fashion sense - and like to point that out every chance they get.
 A character interacts with a detractor as if their Popularity score was -2 CS in rank, -4 CS if they've ever negatively impacted an individual detractor directly.

 Enemy: the character with this quirk has an enemy.
 Not just someone the character has opposed on a few occasions, this enemy is a hard-boiled hater of the character and everything he or she stands for.
 Often, but not always, the source of this enmity is tied heavily into the character's origin.
-This quirk can be taken at multiple levels, each of which steps up the threat of said enemy.
+This quirk can be taken at multiple levels, each of which ramps up the threat of said enemy.

 A level one enemy is, in all respects, the character's equal.
 A true nemesis, this foe can match wits and power with the character in almost every way - and may in fact be an evil twin or clone or variant earth duplicate.
 Higher levels of enemy, however, are much more dangerous foes, and have a far reach indeed.
 These can range from a super group to a secret society to, at far extremes, an entire government!

 Illiteracy: an illiterate character can neither read nor write.
 This may not be so inconvenient in a medieval setting, but nowadays this quirk can make one's life very difficult.
 Without being able to read, one can only interact with computers and signs of all kinds through readily recognizable icons.
 If not caused by a disability, illiteracy can be reversed by purchasing 'literacy' as a talent.